Andriyshkoy/VPN/README.md

 - API keys of VPN servers are stored encrypted in the database using Fernet.
 - The admin API requires a login token obtained from the `/login` endpoint and should ideally be served over HTTPS.
+- Login tokens are stored in Redis with a 1 hour TTL.
 - Temporary configuration files created by the bot are placed in the system temp directory and removed immediately after sending.
 - Communication with VPN servers is performed over plain HTTP; ensure your environment is trusted or switch to HTTPS.